carolinefoshee/pandas_challenge/ReadMe.txt

 I did not work with any other students on this assignment.
-I primarily used class resources and examples.
+I referenced class resources and activity solution examples to help construct my code.

 In order to figure out how to convert a previously converted string with a dollar sign back to a float (in box 79 of the code ), I used the following website: https://stackoverflow.com/questions/32464280/converting-currency-with-to-numbers-in-python-pandas